Fort Advance |

 (1797 - 1806), Milledgeville

-Built on the west-side of the Oconee River three miles south of town.
+A Federal Indian trading post, or Factory, built on the west side of the Oconee River three miles south of town.
 Site marked on Fort Wilkinson Drive.
-This fort replaced Fort Fidius (1793 - 1797), on the east-side of the river, marker on King Street, as the Federal fort protecting the Indian boundary.
-It once had the largest garrison of Federal troops south of the Ohio River.
-The Lower Creek Indian Agency was located here from 1796 until 1806 when relocated to Fort Hawkins.
+This fort replaced Fort Fidius on the east side of the river as the Federal fort protecting the Indian boundary.
+It once had at one time the largest garrison of Federal troops south of the Ohio River.
+The Lower Creek Indian Agency was located here from 1797 until 1806 when it was relocated to Fort Hawkins.
 See also Forts Along the Federal Road by Joe Halstead

 Fort at Federal Town